 Vollkorn is an open-source, serif typeface designed by Friedrich Althausen in 2006.
 Vollkorn was designed primarily for body copy but really stands out in its heavier weightings, where it works well for display text in headers and headings.
 Its serifs help anchor the readers’ eyes to the page and give a classic, reputable, “old world” quality similar to Times New Roman.
 Use it for a contemporary take on this authoritative, print-influenced tone.

 Use extraordinary typefaces to create a lasting impression with your display text.
 Overlay your images, GIFs, and CTA buttons with fonts that pull your subscribers into your promotions, content, and your brand community.

 Revolutionary composer Igor Stravinsky said, “the more constraints one imposes, the more one frees one’s self… the arbitrariness of the constraint serves only to obtain precision of execution.”

 The limited range of fonts you can display in the main body of your emails should not be considered a limitation at all, but an opportunity for creativity.
 Just as with web design, everybody else is subject to the same requirements and standards.

-Knowing the best fonts and font sizes to use will make your business stand out against competitors.
-Using the techniques we have provided, you can design emails with fonts that reflect your company’s unique style, while being readable and clear, eye-catching and unique.
+Knowing the best fonts for email and the font sizes to use will make your business stand out against competitors.
+Using the techniques we have provided, you can design emails with fonts that reflect your company’s unique style, while being readable, clear, eye-catching and unique.